keanedalisay/responsive-web-design-fCC/README.md

 * landing-page
 * portfolio-page

+You can also verify my certificate <a href="https://freecodecamp.org/certification/NyeverGator/responsive-web-design">here...</a>

 ## Why is the structure of each directory/folder different?

 I followed the layout of the RWD course.
 If the next set of exercises is about building a project website (a survey form or landing page), then I shall build it.
 For every project I built, I learned things along the way whether it is about making good commit messages, building better layouts using CSS Flexbox and Grid, or creating structured directories.